ebro125/todo-backend/Readme.md

- Backend of a todo app.l
+ Backend of a simple CRUD todo app.